On This Page:

 Tenant Security: Lease agreements automatically terminate at expiration of the lease contract.

-Over the past year, the country has been in a state of continuous crisis.
-The Macedonian opposition leader, Zoran Zaev, has been releasing what he has called information “bombs” against the government.
-Zaev claimed that the government was systematically wiretapping all important people in the country, and released a series of allegedly wiretapped conversations of the then-prime minister, Nikola Gruevski, the head of the secret service and other senior officials, in which they apparently discussed interference in the judiciary, media and urban-planning process.
+In recent years the country has been in a state of continuous crisis, after then Macedonian opposition leader, Zoran Zaev, released what he has called information “bombs” against the government.
+Zaev accused the former government of systematically wiretapping all important people in the country, and released a series of allegedly wiretapped conversations of the then-prime minister, Nikola Gruevski, the head of the secret service and other senior officials, in which they apparently discussed interference in the judiciary, media and urban-planning process.

-Gruevski, who had been prime minister since 2006, resigned in January to pave the way for early elections, initially scheduled for February before being postponed until June 5.
+Gruevski, who had been prime minister since 2006, resigned in January 2016 to pave the way for early elections, initially scheduled for February before being postponed until June 5, and finally to December 2016.
 A highly controversial presidential amnesty for 56 of those subject of investigations into the alleged wiretappings was issued by president Gjorge Ivanov, with the obvious intention of aborting the judicial investigations and hiding any evidence.

-Mass protests have erupted in Skopje.
+Mass protests erupted in Skopje.
 Zaev and 10 other politicians who have received amnesties have refused them, and foreign institutions have condemned them.
-Russia, however, supports the government.